 Students are required to do clinical hours or rotations which vary by program.
 During clinical hours, students spend an allocated number of hours in the field shadowing RNs as they work.
-This allows students to apply their knowledge in the workplace, helps increase confidence and experience levels and gives networking opportunity to students for future job openings.
-Most clinical hours take place between multiple facilities giving a broad range of experience to students.
+This allows students to apply their knowledge in the workplace, helps to increase confidence, gain relevant work experience, and offers networking opportunities to students for future jobs.
+Most clinical hours take place between multiple facilities providing students with a broad range of experience.

-A registered nurse is a licensed nurse with an ADN or BSN and has passed the NCLEX-RN exam.
+A registered nurse is a licensed nurse with an ADN or BSN, who has passed the NCLEX-RN exam.
 This test thoroughly assesses the skills and expertise necessary to become a nurse.
 NCLEX-RN questions are based on different categories including: